 - Soy sauce

 Tofu is optional for our mitarashi dango recipe.
-However, we would recommend using silken or firm tofu to blend with the flour.
-Both types will render your dumplings squishy and soft.
-However, silken tofu will be best if you prefer a more delicate bite.
-If you cannot find tofu, simply use water instead.
+However, we would recommend using silken tofu to blend with the flour.
+Silken tofu will give a more delicate bite.
+If you can't find tofu, simply use water instead.

 Mirin